arroyo-seco/kevin_python/guide/composing_code.md

     # do more stuff
 ```

 In this example, modifications to `people_dict` occur only within `create_people_dict`.
-This is a one liner in the main `do_everything` function and we can assume that the `people_dict` is only read from then on.
+This is a one-liner in the main `do_everything` function and we can assume that the `people_dict` is only read from then on.
 In this version, we also refactored the db reads to construct their own people dictionaries, which are then used to update the main people_dict during construction.
 So, both `load_people_from_db` and `create_people_dict` create dictionaries, they do not modify existing dictionaries.

 Assign variables once if possible
 ---------------------------------
 There are often multiple lines of code that assign a value to the same variable unnecessarily.
-Like `immutable` data structures, variables that are only assigned on a single line of code simplify programs.
+Like 'immutable' data structures, variables that are only assigned on a single line of code simplify programs.
 Here are two examples of multiple assignments that appear commonly:

 ```python
 def print_meridian(time):